googlecodelabs/credential-management-api/README.md

 - Bower

 ### Step 1.
 Configure Google Sign-In
-- Set up a new project at [Google Developers Console](https://console.developers.google.com/)
+- Set up a new project at [Google Developers Console](https://console.cloud.google.com/)
 - Create credentials
+- Set "Authorized JavaScript origins" as your intended origin.
 - Download `client_secret_****.json`, rename it to `client_secrets.json`
 - Place `client_secrets.json` at root of this project